 During the early stage of cooking jelly, the liquid is visible while it boils.
 It's nowhere near ready yet.
 You'll need to let the liquid boil until it becomes one gelatinous liquid with no separate liquid visible boiling to the surface.

-Once you've established that the liquid is condensed into one form, then and only then should you apply the sheet or spoon test, but the temperature of the liquid is likely to be below 220 degrees at this point in the process.Continue to 3 of 7 below.
+Once you've established that the liquid is condensed into one form, then (and only then) you should apply the sheet or spoon test, but the temperature of the liquid is likely to be below 220 F at this point in the process.Continue to 3 of 7 below.

 03 of 07